How to Use the Dynamic Trim Tool in Resolve

 Dynamic Trim Edit

-To perform a ripple edit, bring your cursor just in from the edge of a clip.
+Bring your cursor just in from the edge of a clip to perform a ripple edit.
 The following icon will appear and allow you to proceed with a ripple edit.

 You can perform a roll edit by placing the cursor directly within an edit point or two clips.
 When the cursor is between both clips, the following icon will appear.

-It’s very easy to accidentally perform a slide edit instead of a slip edit, as the area from one tool to the other is very minimal.
-To perform a slip edit while in Trim mode, place the cursor on the frame thumbnails.
+It’s easy to accidentally perform a slide edit instead of a slip edit, as the area from one tool to the other is minimal.
+Place the cursor on the frame thumbnails to perform a slip edit while in Trim mode.

 As you might have guessed, the slide edit involves placing the cursor underneath the thumbnail previews and onto the area with the clip’s filename.

 If you’re interested in dynamic editing in Resolve, I’ve created an easy-to-follow tutorial series that covers the basics of editing in Resolve.
 You can follow along episode-by-episode by starting with the video underneath.